nds-org/workbench-helm-chart/README.md

 ```

 * NOTE 1: Be sure to set correct values for your `domain` and `support_email` in `values.yaml`.
-* NOTE 2: Be sure to copy and paste the contents of your TLS cert/key into the appropriate variables in `values.yaml`.
-* NOTE 3: If you are using Kubernetes >= 1.8, you will likely need to enable RBAC in `values.yaml`.
+* NOTE 2: If you are using Kubernetes >= 1.8, you will need to enable RBAC in `values.yaml`.
-* NOTE 4: If you do not specify an SMTP configurations, some environments may allow you to fall back to the default SMTP server (e.g. Nebula, SDSC, etc).
+* NOTE 3: Some environments may allow you to fall back to the default SMTP server (e.g. Nebula, SDSC, etc) if an SMTP configuration is not provided.
+(GMail tends to be the most reliable, and allows for 100 emails per-day)

 Deploy the helm chart:
 ```bash